Nuclear and Hybrid Equations of State in Light of the Low-Mass Compact Star in HESS J1731-347: conclusions

 \section{conclusions}

-We sample over 500 RMFTs constrained at low densities by \chiPT\ and inferred properties of isospin-symmetric nuclear matter to study how well they obey astrophysical constraints.
-We notice that the new observation of a very light and compact star with \mbox{$M=0.77^{+0.20}_{-0.17}\,\Msolar$} and a radius of $R=10.4^{+0.86}_{-0.78}$ km is barely compatible with our sampled RMFTs at the $95\,\%$ credibility level if other well-established observational constraints are taken into account.
-We are not able to construct an RMFT (within the chosen model parameter space) that obeys all constraints listed at the beginning of Sec.~\ref{sec:nuclear} at the $68\,\%$ credibility level.
-If future measurements confirm the mean of the mass and radius and shrink the uncertainty, there will be tension between \chiPT\ and astrophysical measurements.
-The core of neutron stars with $M\approx0.77\Msolar$ can be completely described by \chiPT\, limiting any uncertainties introduced by using RMFTs.
-In the second part of the paper we thus present an alternative solution: a hybrid star with an outer core of nuclear matter and an inner core of quark matter.
+We sample over 500 RMFTs constrained around nuclear saturation density by \chiEFT\ and inferred properties of isospin-symmetric nuclear matter to study how well they obey astrophysical constraints.
+We notice that the new observation of a very light CCO within supernova remnant HESS J1731-347 with mass \mbox{$M=0.77^{+0.20}_{-0.17}\,\Msolar$} and radius $R=10.4^{+0.86}_{-0.78}\,$km is barely compatible with our sampled RMFTs at the $95\,\%$ credibility level if other well-established observational constraints are taken into account.
+We are not able to construct an RMFT within the chosen model parameter space that obeys all constraints listed at the beginning of Sec.~\ref{sec:nuclear} at the $68\,\%$ credibility level.

+If future measurements confirm the mean and reduce the mass-radius uncertainty contour of the CCO, there will be tension between \chiEFT\ and astrophysical measurements.
+The core of neutron stars with $M\approx0.77\,\Msolar$ can be completely described by \chiEFT\, limiting any uncertainties introduced by using RMFTs.
+This might allow us, in the future, to use astrophysical observations to constrain the low energy constants of \chiEFT.

+In the third section of this work, we present an alternative solution: a hybrid star with an outer core of nuclear matter and an inner core of quark matter.
 We show that such hybrid models can easily meet all constraints at the $68\,\%$ credibility level if the transition density from nuclear to quark matter takes place below $n_{\mathrm{tr}}\approx 2.5\,\nsat$ and does not require a strong first-order phase transition.
-To also support a heavy, two solar mass star, the speed of sound squared in quark matter has to be above $c^2_\mathrm{QM}\approx0.4$.
-The radial dependence of the speed of sound in the entire star shows a nearly identical behavior as the mean of the Bayesian analysis presented in the bottom right panel of Fig.~2 in Ref.~\cite{Ecker:2022xxj}: a nearly constant speed of sound in the inner part of the star (which we model with a quark matter EOS) and a rapid drop off in the outer regions (modeled with the nuclear QMC-Soft RMFT).
-As pointed out in Ref.~\cite{Paschalidis:2017qmb}, we want to emphasize that the existence of a quark matter core opens up the possibility of a softer nuclear EOS because the nuclear EOS does not have to support two solar mass compact stars.
+To also support a heavy, two-solar-mass star, the speed of sound squared in quark matter must be above $c^2_\mathrm{QM}\approx0.4$.
+The speed of sound of our hybrid EOSs matches well with the bottom right panel of Fig.~2 within Ref.~\cite{Ecker:2022xxj}: a nearly constant speed of sound in the inner part of the star (which we model with a CSS quark matter EOS) and a rapid drop off in the outer regions (which we model with the nuclear QMC-Soft RMFT).